-Make sure that the

-If you think there is a problem with your dust control equipment, ensure additional control measures are taken to reduce exposure to respirable crystalline silica while the problem persists.
+Make sure that the If you think there is a Clean up control rooms dust extraction system problem with your dust using vacuum or wet is switched on and control equipment, cleaning methods. is working correctly. ensure additional control Test if control rooms Look for signs of damage, measures are taken are under pressure, keep ш wear or poor operation to reduce exposure to doors and windows shut. of any equipment used. respirable crystalline silica Use maintain and while the problem persists.

 Clear up spills straight away.
 Use vacuum or wet cleaning methods.
-Clean up control rooms using vacuum or wet cleaning methods.

-Test if control rooms are under pressure, keep doors and windows shut.